 Registering complaints in an important way of establishing baseline information of when and how people are affected by the odour pollution.
 To get an accurate understanding of what impact the odour pollution has, you need to register a complaint each time you affected.
 This can be very tedious but important none the less.
 You also need to include as much information as possible including the where you live, the time of day and weather conditions.
 This will help us to plot geographically who is affected and when.

 At the end of 2015 Oceana established a Community Stakeholder Forum to facilitate more communication and understanding between the factory and the community.
-The community organisations included on this Forum are the Peace and Mediation Forum, the Civic Association, and the Hout Bay Residents and Ratepayers Association.
-FAHB requested to be represented independently on this Forum but Oceana declined, citing the organisation as ‘disingenuous’.
-They believe FAHB represents a minority group within Hout Bay and do not represent the broader community.
+The community organisations included on this Forum are FAHB, the Peace and Mediation Forum, the Civic Association, and SANCO.
+The Forums are intended to be held bi-annually, but thus far only two meetings have taken place – one in January 2016 and another in July 2016.
+There is no date set for a further meeting.

 Yes.
 FAHB has been actively trying to speak to and work with various organisations within Hout Bay to gain their perspective and share understanding.
 We have held meetings and participated in discussion panels to talk about the situation at the factory.
 If you have ideas for how we could do this better, or have people or institutions that we should get in touch with, please let us know.